The Importance of Adding Mental Exercise to Your Dogs Routine

 But that’s the problem with most advice – it doesn’t give you the whole story.
-Yes physical exercise is necessary and good for your dog, but it’s far from the only daily routine they need to be happy.
-And while giving your dog more physical exercise is a great idea considering half of our pets are overweight it’s not a substitute for training if your dog is exhibiting behavior problems.
+Yes physical exercise is necessary and good for your dog, but it’s far from the only thing they need to be happy.
+Physical exercise is great for dogs, but it’s not a substitute for training if your dog is exhibiting behavior problems.

 Come Up With a Routine That Works for Your Dog